Which place is cheaper, Myrtle Beach or Savannah?

 Savannah usually gets around the same amount of rain in October as Myrtle Beach.
 Savannah gets 2.8 inches (71 mm) of rain, while Myrtle Beach receives 2.7 inches (68 mm) of rain this time of the year.

 Both Myrtle Beach and Savannah are popular destinations to visit in the winter with plenty of activities.
-Also, most visitors come to Myrtle Beach for the shopping scene during these months.
+Many visitors come to Savannah in the winter for the museums, the shopping scene, and the cuisine.
+Also, most visitors come to Myrtle Beach for the shopping scene and the cuisine during these months.

 In the winter, Savannah is a little warmer than Myrtle Beach.
-Typically, the winter temperatures in Savannah in January are around 49°F (9°C), and Myrtle Beach is about 45°F (7°C).
+Typically, the winter temperatures in Savannah in January average around 49°F (9°C), and Myrtle Beach averages at about 45°F (7°C).

 Savannah usually receives around the same amount of sunshine as Myrtle Beach during winter.
 Savannah gets 176 hours of sunny skies, while Myrtle Beach receives 180 hours of full sun in the winter.